-- It is strongly recommended that a qualified dealer assemble the equipment.
-Assistance is required. - Before beginning assembly, please take the time to read the instructions thoroughly. - Read each step in the assembly instructions and follow the steps in sequence.
+- Before beginning assembly, please take the time to read the instructions thoroughly. - O Read each step in the assembly instructions and follow the steps in sequence.
 Do not skip ahead.
-If you skip ahead, you may learn later that you have to disassemble components and that you may have damaged the equipment. - Assemble and operate the BSG10X on a solid, level surface.
+If you skip ahead, you may learn later that you have to disassemble components and that you may have damaged the equipment. - Assemble and operate your machine on a solid, level surface.
 Locate the unit a few feet from the walls or furniture to provide easy access.

-The BSG10X is designed for your enjoyment.
-By following these precautions and using common sense, you will have many safe and pleasurable hours of healthful exercise with your Powerline BSG10X.
+Your machine is designed for your enjoyment.
+By following these precautions and using common sense, you will have many safe and pleasurable hours of healthful exercise.

 After assembly, you should check all functions to ensure correct operation.
 If you experience problems, first recheck the assembly instructions to locate any possible errors made during assembly.
-If you are unable to correct the problem, call the dealer from whom you purchased the machine or call 1-800-556-3113 (M-F 8:30-5:00 CST) for the dealer nearest you.
+If you are unable to correct the problem, call the dealer from whom you purchased the machine or call 1-800-556-3113 for the dealer nearest you.